Get into the action with the best action games on the Nintendo Switch

 - Fight can be frustrating until you learn the controls

-Super Smash Brothers Ultimate pits dozens of video game characters against each other to fight to be the last one standing!

-Best Platformer: Cuphead
+Best platformer: Cuphead

 Combining a nostalgia-fueled 1930s animation style with breakneck boss battles, Cuphead is a platformer unlike any other.
 To begin with, Cuphead is just plain hard from beginning to end.
 There is no learning curve here, and you may curse the game more than a few times as you play.

 Cuphead starts with graphics that look like a love letter to Max Fleisher's art style of 1930s animation.
-Bright watercolor backgrounds, big eyes, juddery movements make it almost as fun to watch as it is to play.
-Along with the graphics, you get an excellent score to cement in the atmosphere of the game with jazz, ragtime, and big band music showing up at different points of gameplay.
+Bright watercolor backgrounds, big eyes, and jittery movements make it almost as fun to watch as it is to play.
+Along with the graphics, you get an excellent score to cement the game's atmosphere, with jazz, ragtime, and big band music showing up at different gameplay points.

 Now, when we say Cuphead is hard, it is with a capital H. We're not kidding in the least.
 There are no save points during levels, no way to regain lost health, and with levels that can take over an hour to beat, it is not messing around.
 Boss battles constantly happen, along with streams of enemies.
 And if you thought opting into co-op mode with a friend would make it a bit easier, you are sorely mistaken.